-The annular ligament is a strong fibro-osseous circular structure that has attachments to the anterior and posterior margins of the radial notch of the ulna.
+The annular ligament is a strong fibro-osseous circular structure that has attachments to the anterior and posterior margins of the radial notch (lesser sigmoid cavity) of the ulna.
 The annular ligament forms about four-fifths of a circle.
 The ligament subdivides into three layers:

 While the annular ligament plays a static stabilizing role against excessive varus stress at the elbow, the annular ligament's primary stabilizing role functions at the proximal radioulnar articulation.
-The annular ligament stabilizes the radial head as it rotates (supination/pronation forearm motion) and articulates with the radial notch of the proximal ulna.
+The annular ligament stabilizes the radial head within the radial notch of the ulna as it rotates during supination and pronation of the forearm.

 The proximal, central, and distal band of the interosseous membrane also assists in proximal radial head stabilization.
 Under transverse displacement, the annular ligament along with the central and proximal band of the interosseous membrane equally contribute to stabilizing the radius.
 However, during forearm pronation and supination, the central band of the interosseous membrane contributes more to the stabilization of the radial head than the annular ligament and proximal band.

 The blood supply to the elbow joint derives from peri-articular anastomoses.
 Collateral and recurrent arterial branches from the brachial, deep brachial, ulnar, and radial arteries anastomose to provide consistent blood flow.
-The radial, ulnar, and brachial veins provide the elbow joint's venous outflow system.
+The superior collateral branches include the radial collateral artery, superior ulnar collateral artery, and inferior ulnar collateral artery.
+The inferior collateral branches include the anterior ulnar recurrent artery, posterior ulnar recurrent artery, the radial recurrent artery, and the recurrent interosseous artery.
+The radial, ulnar, basilic, and brachial veins provide the elbow joint's venous outflow system.

 There are two different sets of lymph nodes at the elbow, the superficial and deep cubital nodes.
 They are above the medial epicondyle.
 The superficial cubital nodes drain the medial side of the hand and the forearm.
 The deep cubital nodes drain the elbow joint itself.
 The efferent vessels travel more proximal and drain into the axillary lymph nodes before entering the thoracic duct on the left side and the right lymphatic duct on the right side.